 The most obvious benefit to choosing a retransfer printer is the more professional-looking cards they produce.
 An over-the-edge design will always be preferable to edge-to-edge designs direct-to-card machines are capable of.

 Combine this mirror-like finish with the high-definition photos and graphics retransfer printers produce, and there’s little doubt they are the best choice for those wishing to create the perfect ID card.

 Because the printhead in a retransfer printer doesn’t come into direct contact with the card, it won’t be damaged by the tiny raised edges of access control cards.
-In fact, if you’re planning on printing on to proximity cards such as those made by HID and MIFARE, a retransfer printer is the only choice.
+In fact, if you’re planning on printing onto smart cards or proximity cards such as those made by HID and MIFARE, a retransfer printer is the only choice.
 Find out more about why a retransfer printer is best for printing onto access control cards here.

 Security doesn’t have to stop with access control technology though.
 The protective overlaminate film that retransfer printers use makes it immediately evident if the card has been tampered with.
 If you want to produce tamper-proof cards that offer the best protection against fraudulent copies, a retransfer printer is the way to go.